-- 16. In connection with the launch of .XXX, ICM provided a variety of mechanisms to facilitate registration of .XXX domains by members of the Sponsored Community based on either trademark registrations or on the operation of websites in other TLDs, whether or not the names were formally trademarked.
-ICM also provided an opportunity for trademark holders who did not wish to become members of the Sponsored Community to file a reservation request in order to block third party registrations of corresponding strings in .XXX, including non-infringing registrations of such strings. - 17.
-On July 9, 2010, while ICM was in the midst of trying to secure ICANN's approval of the .XXX sTLD, YouPorn's Managing Partner, Fabian Thylmann ("Thylmann") contacted me via private electronic message.
+- 22. On July 9, 2010, while ICM was in the midst of trying to secure ICANN's approval of the .XXX sTLD, Manwin's Managing Partner, Fabian Thylmann ("Thylmann") contacted me via private electronic message.
 Thylmann was seemingly interested in investing in ICM's potential .XXX Registry business.
-Attached as Exhibit 1 is a true and correct copy of the private electronic message.
-In response, I informed Thylmann that ICM was, and has always been a closely held entity, with a small group of investors, and was not seeking new investors at that time. - 18.
-A few months later, Gregory Dumas ("Dumas") and Claudio Menegatti ("Menegatti"), both ICM consultants, met with Thylmann.
-This meeting occurred during the Venus Tradeshow in Berlin, Germany, which took place on October 21-24, 2010.
+Attached as Exhibit 2 is a true and correct copy of the private electronic message.
+In response, I informed Thylmann that ICM was, and has always been a closely held entity, with a small group of investors, and was not seeking new investors at that time. - A few months later, Dumas and Claudio Menegatti ("Menegatti"), both ICM consultants, met with Thylmann.
+This meeting occurred sometime during the Venus Tradeshow in Berlin, Germany, which took place on October 21-24, 2010.
 After the meeting, Dumas and Menegatti reported to me on what had happened.
 I recall there to have been two statements of note.
-First, I understand that YouPorn representative Thylmann informed the ICM representatives that YouPorn viewed the introduction of the .XXX sTLD as a threat to its dominance over the adult Internet industry.
-Second, I understand that Thylmann said YouPorn would file a lawsuit against ICM, should the .XXX sTLD be approved by ICANN, so as to disrupt ICM's ability to conduct its business. - 19.
-Several months later, in June 2011, ICM received a letter from YouPorn's attorneys, threatening Lanham Act claims against ICM if it failed to unilaterally take action to prevent third parties from registering any domain which infringed on YouPorn's supposed trademarks, "or any similar misleading names."
-ICM responded to this threat in July 2011 by pointing out that any such litigation would be baseless-ICM stated that no viable claim existed under the Lanham Act against a domain name registry, explained the innovative mechanisms available for preventing infringing registrations, and explained the limitations on ICM's ability to register or prevent others from registering domain names through third party registrars once the Registry launched it activities.
-Attached as Exhibits 2 and 3 to this Declaration are true and correct copies of YouPorn's letter and ICM's response, respectively.
+First, I understand that Manwin representative Thylmann informed the ICM representatives that Manwin viewed the introduction of the .XXX sTLD as a threat to its dominance over the adult Internet industry.
+Second, I understand that Thylmann said Manwin would file a lawsuit against ICM, should the .XXX sTLD be approved by ICANN, so as to disrupt ICM's ability to conduct its business. - 24.
+Several months later, in June 2011, ICM received a letter from Manwin's attorneys, threatening Lanham Act claims against ICM if it failed to unilaterally take action to prevent third parties from registering any domain which infringed on Manwin's supposed trademarks, "or any similar misleading names."
+ICM responded to this threat in July 2011 by pointing out that any such litigation would be baseless -ICM stated that no viable claim existed under the Lanham Act against a domain name registry, explained the innovative mechanisms available for preventing infringing registrations, and explained the limitations on ICM's ability to register or prevent others from registering domain names through third party registrars once the Registry launched it activities.
+Attached as Exhibits 3 and 4 to this Declaration are true and correct copies of Manwin's letter and ICM's response, respectively.